isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Nov.rst

 for hierarchical values.
 These field types are useful for representing rich data without duplication.

+These type of tables can be pretty tricky, so...

 ***Let’s dive in with some examples! ***

 Colaboratory is a free Jupyter notebook environment that requires no